 Graduate students in the Department of Biological Sciences may elect either a major in biology or zoology.
 The major in biology is recommended for those who plan to teach on the secondary level and allows a broad choice of the minor or supporting work.
-The zoology major is more specialized, requires the minor to be in botany or chemistry, and primarily pepares the student for research.
+The zoology major is more specialized, requires the minor to be in botany or chemistry, and prepares the student for a career in zoology.
+The minor concentrations in botany or chemistry should include eight credits beyond the undergraduate minor requirement of that department.
+Occasionally minors in other areas may be approved.
+Regardless of the minor chosen, biochemistry is required.
+One summer's attendance at the Biological Station is expected for either biology or zoology majors.

 The department offers courses in zoology and botany on the main campus, at the Biological Station near Anacortes, Washington, during the summer, and in the Field School of Biology.
-The courses are largely in the following branches: Animal Morphology, Animal Parasitology, Histology and Microtechnique, Physiology and Nutrition, Human Anatomy, Bacteriology, Ornithology, Mammalogy, Ichthyology, Entomology, Marine Invertebrates, Ecology, Plant Morphology, and Plant Taxonomy.